verain1/staticPolymorphism/readMe.txt

 **If same object calls 2 or more methods, this is static polymorphism.
 **If one object calls 1 method only, it is erly binding.
 **If one object calls 1 method multiple times, it is early polymorphism only!

+***Calling multiple methods of different names with same object is said to be early binding(Not static polymorphism).